justin-pyne/math-projects/topology-knot-theory-projects/README.md

 ## Overview

 Starting with the 8 vertices of a cube, this script uses a combination of the cube's vertices and those of a sphere to compute the morphed coordinates.
-The morphing is controlled by a parameter `alpha`, which varies between 0 and 1.
-An alpha of 0 represents the cube shape, while an alpha of 1 represents the sphere shape.
-Intermediate values of alpha provide the various morphed states between the cube and the sphere.
+The morphing is controlled by a parameter which varies between 0 and 1.
+0 represents the cube shape, while 1 represents the sphere shape.
+Intermediate values provide the various morphed states between the cube and the sphere.

 ## Visualization

 This project uses `plotly.graph_objects` to render the 3D shapes and provides an interactive experience for the user.
-The interactive slider at the bottom allows the user to change the value of `alpha` and see the morphed shape in real-time.
+The interactive slider at the bottom allows the user to see the morphed shape in real-time.

 ## Usage